iamaftabshaikh99/mca-sql-course/Basics/02_Creating_Tables/creating_table.md

 ```sql
 USE school;
 ```

-Explanation: This command selects the school database, making it the active database for all subsequent operations.
+**Explanation**: This command selects the `school` database, making it the active database for all subsequent operations.

+---

-## Displaying the Selected Database
+### Displaying the Selected Database
 To confirm that you are working in the correct database, you can use the `SELECT DATABASE();` command:

 ```sql
 SELECT DATABASE();
 ```

-Explanation: This command returns the name of the currently selected database.
+**Explanation**: This command returns the name of the currently selected database.

+---

-## Creating Tables in SQL
+# Creating Tables in SQL

 ## What is a Table?
-A table is a collection of related data entries that consists of rows and columns.
+A table is a collection of related data entries consisting of rows and columns.
 Each row represents a record, and each column represents an attribute of the data.

 ## Creating a Table
-To create a table, use the `CREATE TABLE` statement.
+To create a table within a selected database, use the `CREATE TABLE` statement.
 Here is the basic syntax:

 ```sql
 CREATE TABLE table_name (